 How to find a responsible breeder

-In its comprehensive Smart Puppy Buying Guide, the RSPCA advises: "Requirements for dog breeders vary from state to state, but it's a good idea to call your local council and ask whether breeders have to be registered with them and if there is a code of practice or guidelines that they should be following."
+In its comprehensive Smart Puppy and Dog Buyer's Guide, the RSPCA advises: "Requirements for dog breeders vary from state to state, but it's a good idea to call your local council and ask whether breeders have to be registered with them and if there is a code of practice or guidelines that they should be following."
 If there are requirements in place, it suggests asking the breeder for their registration details and what guidelines they follow.

 Dr Norris says it is critical when buying any new puppy to visit the place where it was born – something a puppy farmer generally won't allow you to do.
 This will give you the chance to check that the conditions are clean, there is enough space for the dogs to move around in and that the mother is happy and healthy.
 While there, some important questions to ask the breeder are: